-This program supports French visual artists seeking to spend 2 to 4 months in the United States, in order to develop specific research or projects in collaboration with an American organization.
+Etant donnés Residencies support French visual artists seeking to spend 2 to 4 months in the United States, in order to pursue research or develop specific projects in collaboration with an American organization.
 The residency will enable them to become immersed in the American art world and develop new contacts and networks.
 It aims to promote the integration of French artists into the American contemporary arts scene and generate collaborative projects that may continue beyond the residency.